Tubnielsen/Guildie/README.md

-# Guildie - Discord Authentication REST API
+# Guildie - Guild Management REST API

-A TypeScript REST API that provides Discord OAuth2 authentication with SQLite database storage.
+A TypeScript REST API that provides Discord OAuth2 authentication with SQLite database storage, Guild management tools to manage your guild such as: member list, wishlist system, DKP system, event planning and attendance tracking.

 ## Features

+### Authentication through Discord
 - Discord OAuth2 authentication flow
 - SQLite database for user and session management
 - Session-based authentication with tokens
 - Token refresh functionality
 - Protected route middleware
 - Automatic session cleanup

+### Guild Management Tool Features
+- Individual character profile
+- Member listings for whole guild
+- Wishlist system for individual users using token system for limiting
+- Event planner to plan future events for the guild
+- Attendance Tracking to track attendance through the events from the event planner
+- DKP System; gain DKP points through attendance of events.
+- More to come!

 ## Setup